Abacus/Abacus/readme.md

-What we really want from browser vendors:
+## What we really want from browser vendors:
 * GPU profiling
 * GPU fingerprinting details
 * Higher resolution timer (micros plz)

+## Style Guide
+We conform to the following conventions:
+* Two space soft tabs
+* Single quotes over double quotes
+* Use a single var statement for multiple vars when possible
+* Indent var lists by four spaces